curated by GRRL! updated: January 28, 2026

 NOTABLE ACHIEVEMENTS

-• 2023: Champion of the Indian National Rally Championship with victories in Coorg, Itanagar, and Bengaluru[2].
+• 2023: Won the Indian National Rally Championship (INRC), claiming victories in individual chapters across Coorg, Itanagar, Bengaluru, and other locations[6].

 REPUTATION